mvolkmann/blog/src/smalltalk.md

 ### Assignment Operator

-Assignment operators (`:=`) can be rendered as a left pointing arrow for the purpose looking cool!
+Assignment operators (`:=`) can be rendered as a left pointing arrow and the caret character (`^`) used in methods to return a value can be render as an upward pointing arrow.

-To enable this, open the World menu and select Preferences...Show ST-80 Assignments.
+To enable these renderings, open the World menu and select Preferences...Show ST-80 Assignments.
-The next time code is modified, all the `:=` messages will be rendered by a left pointing arrow.
+The next time code is modified, all the `:=` and `^` operators will be rendered as arrows.

-TODO: Does this also enable returning the `^` return character as an up arrow?

-To disable this, open the World menu and select Preferences...Show ANSI Assignments.
+To disable these renderings, open the World menu and select Preferences...Show ANSI Assignments.

-Typing an underscore is a shorthand way to type `:=`.
+Typing an underscore is a shorthand way to type `:=` for variable assignments.
-Typing either will be rendered as a left pointing arrow.
-This does not change the characters that appear when code is saved in a "file out" or package.
+Assignment underscores are changed to left pointing arrows regardless of whether "Show ST-80 Assigments" is selected.

 ## Creating Objects